Recorded Future-SecurityTrails

 Input Parameter | Required/Optional | Description | Example |

-Start Time | Optional | The timestamp to get rule changes afterwards. | 2023-03-01 00:00 |
+Start Time | Optional | The timestamp to retrieve rule changes occurring after this time. | 03/01/2023 12:00 AM |

-End Time | Optional | The timestamp to get risk issue history up to. | 2023-03-02 00:00 |
+End Time | Optional | The timestamp to retrieve risk issue history up to this time. | 03/02/2023 12:00 AM |

-Query | Optional | The freetext search string to filter rule changes by name and description fields. | Hosts with Self-Signed SSL/TLS |
+Query | Optional | Filters rule changes using a freetext search string applied to the name and description fields. | Hosts with Self-Signed SSL/TLS |

 Output